openrndr/orx/orx-jvm/orx-panel/README.md

 ### DemoGridLayout01

-Demonstrates the use of grid layouts
+Demonstrates the use of grid layouts.

+The program creates a grid of 2 columns and 4 rows.
+The first two rows are merged together by using `gridPopulation { 2.columns }`.

 ![DemoGridLayout01Kt](https://raw.githubusercontent.com/openrndr/orx/media/orx-jvm/orx-panel/images/DemoGridLayout01Kt.png)